 Discover the serenity of silent flight on a glider lesson!
 Catching thermals and soaring is what flying in a glider is all about.
 We have a full range of flight durations at glider schools & clubs around the UK, offering winch launches, aerotows and self-launching motorised gliders too.
 Glider flights FAQs

 • Glider flights from Talgarth Airfield in Powys, Wales • Aerials of the beautiful Brecon Beacons National Park • Area is renowned for impressive thermals • This Welsh airfield is 970ft above sea level

-• Fly gliders at Wycombe Air Park formerly RAF Booker • Large fleet of sailplanes make up this active club • Good range of flight durations available • Delightful on site restaurant & bar for spectators
+• Glider flights at Wycombe Air Park (ex.
+RAF Booker) • Large fleet of sailplanes make up this active club • Good range of flight durations available • Delightful on site restaurant & bar for spectators

 • Taster glider flights at Husbands Bosworth in Leics • Winch, aerotow or motorised flights available • A long-established club with a great atmosphere • Aerotows release at 2500ft for extra glide time!